 These muffins are whole grain and bursting with some yummy nutrition.
 The seeds are optional.
 The best part is they bake in just 15 minutes!
 Yup, I’ll say it, these are my favorite pumpkin muffins I’ve made to date.
 The best part is how healthy and filling they are.
 They are satisfying without all the yucky junky ingredients.
 I also created a gluten-free version for y’all!

-OIL-FREE AND LOW-FAT PUMPKIN MUFFINS
+OIL-FREE AND LOW-FAT

 When I set out to create these Vegan Pumpkin Muffins oil-free, I wanted them to be super easy to make, loaded with spice flavor and low-fat, so I can eat a ton of them, lol.
 I achieved that and they are incredibly delicious.
 They are also nut-free, yay!
 Now, I am by no means a low-fat eater when it comes to desserts, I am not a diet blog.
 However, I do get requests for lower fat desserts and sometimes it feels good to eat something lower fat and it be more on the lines of healthy.
+You can learn all my tips and tricks for oil-free on How to Cook and Bake Without Oil!

 Even though these are low-fat, I promise they taste just as heavenly!